Audrey Joseph: Community event production

 Joseph produced the dance stage at the Folsom Street Fair for many years and did the main stage production for the San Francisco Gay Pride celebration.
 She has also been a producer of the event International Ms. Leather.

 Entertainment Commission

 Joseph was appointed to the Entertainment Commission by Mayor Willie L. Brown and took office 1 July 2003.
 She has served as the first Vice President 2003–2004 and the President of the Commission 2004–2005 and again as vice president for 200–2006.
-In 2007 she was elected as president again.
-Joseph started the San Francisco Entertainment Commission Academy, which holds interactive seminars to assist in the education and introduction of the night time entertainment economy.
+In 2007, she was elected as president again.
+Joseph started the San Francisco Entertainment Commission Academy, which holds interactive seminars to assist in the education and introduction of the nighttime entertainment economy.